 With all this funding, researchers in Colorado have the means to purchase many new lab products that will help with their studies and clinical trials.
 Biotechnology Calendar, Inc. produces annual BioResearch Product FaireTM Events at both the CU Boulder and Anschutz Medical Campuses that are great opportunities to market lab products to active life science researchers in Colorado.
 These highly attended events bring active researchers together with scientific supply companies, so that the researchers can find the best and newest products and technologies to further their work.

-This year, the 2 events will take place on:
+This year, two events will take place:

 To learn more about marketing lab supplies in this popular event, visit the links below: